2/19/2025

 speaker

-Hey, guys, this is James Cannon.
+Hey, guys.
+This is James Cannon.
 I'm for Josh.
 Thanks for taking my question.
-I just wanted to ask on the earnings power of the Acetal business.
-I think previously you said twenty twenty four was a typical run rate for the near term.
-I think if I think about the contract resets, that would be an incremental call in forty fifty million dollar head with this year.
-Is that the right ballpark or is there something to offset that gets us back to the one point one?
+I just wanted to ask on the earnings power of the acetyl business.
+I think previously you said 2024 was a typical run rate for the near term.
+I think if I think about the contract resets, that would be an incremental call in $40, $50 million headwind this year.
+Is that the right ballpark or is there something to offset that gets us back to the 1.1?

 speaker